 - However, the GMC is clear that: “Doctors and students are expected to maintain a professional boundary between themselves and their patients or anyone close to the patient.”

 - Think about how you might handle situations like the one above.
 If you have any concerns, discuss these with your consultant or clinical supervisor.

-For more information or guidance around the use of social media or issues you might be facing, call our support and advice line on 0800 952 0442
+For more information or guidance around the use of social media or issues you might be facing, email us or call our student support and advice line on 0800 952 0442.